nokotamustang/PersonalPortfolio/README.md

 ## Stable diffusion generative image generation

-Learning generative image creation with stable diffusion, in Comfy UI, with a focus on checkpoint merging, LORA integration, and advanced workflow concepts such as control-nets and upscaling.
+Learning generative image creation with stable diffusion with a focus on checkpoint merging, LORA integration, and advanced workflow concepts such as control-nets and upscaling.

 ![Nokota Mustang 3](./img/concept_50.png)
 _The first batch is a set of final outputs is a set of pilot body shots for 6 different factions in a sci-fi setting.
 The full set actually has 4 alien type factions, and 12 humanoid based races, and male and female for each.
 This output is concept but copyright protected as it will hopefully feature in something larger._